MBekiroglu/StringAnagram/README.md

 5. Capitalisation  is accounted for

 ### Improvements
+1. Spaces within Strings are now accounted for.

+### Possible Improvements
-1. Spaces within Strings are not ignored, and this could be accounted for
+1. Spaces after Strings are not accounted for.